Round Square is a worldwide association of schools sharing unique and ambitious goals.

 Once a week, a Round Square “Baraza” (a Swahili word meaning public/community meeting), is held, led by a leadership team formed of girls from the Senior Years.
 At these meetings the students discuss and work on projects that address one or more of the six Round Square pillars, including Rainbow Week, a student-led celebration of international diversity run in partnership with the Student Representative Council.

 'What I find wonderful about Round Square: It's student led initiatives that can help the wider school community.'
 Keertana Avalur, Year 12

-Actively participate in a Round Square conference
+Actively Participate in a Round Square Conference

 Each year, Round Square schools send delegations of representatives to an international conference held at a member school.
 Discussions, related to the theme of the conference, examine topics of importance to the member schools and the world.
 Friendships are made through activities, expeditions and events organised by the host school.
 Visitors are introduced, not only to the host school, but also to its country, culture and environment.
-In 2015, the conference will be hosted by United World College South East Asia in Singapore.

 MLC School students can also participate in Round Square international exchange opportunities to Germany, Canada, USA, France, UK and in reciprocation we host students from all these nations.